 "What'd ya mean you've changed your mind?!" thundered Roger.
 The two of them began to argue loudly as Greg looked nervously over at the guy on the computer.
 He didn't even bother turning around.
 Then without warning, Riggs suddenly dropped to his knees and crawled under his desk.
 Greg leaned forward in his chair, his eyes widening in both curiosity and fear.
-What was it Mitchell had said about the jungle?
+What was it Mitchell had said about crawling around in the jungle?
 Oh, to be in the safe confines of the academy again.
 Even Roger paused in mid-yell, bending over the top of the desk, staring at Martin's boots poking out from underneath.

 "AH-HA!"
 Riggs yelled triumphantly, leaping to his feet, brandishing a pack of Marlboro Reds in one hand.

 "Riggs!
 You son-of-a-bitch!"
 Roger threw the papers he was holding down.
 "I can't believe you.
 You had a secret pack taped underneath the damn desk?!"

 Riggs snickered as he knocked a smoke out.
 "Believe me, Rog," he said, "I am always prepared.
 The Boy Scouts got nothing on me."
 Ignoring the "No Smoking" signs posted everywhere, Riggs lit the cigarette, sucking in the nicotine greedily.
 "Oh, yes…all is right with the world again."
 He gave a satisfied grin and blew a large smoke ring in his partner's direction.
 Roger frowned in disgust, shaking his head as he sat back down.
 "Hey!
 Hey!"
 Riggs continued."
 Up and at 'em.
 No time to be sitting on our butts!"